 Household Hazardous Waste

 Council in partnership with Adelaide City Council, City of Unley and Zero Waste SA held a free household chemical disposal day on 24 November 2012 at the Adelaide Showgrounds.
 This event allowed the community to responsibly dispose of household chemicals such as batteries, fertilisers, swimming pool chemicals and pharmaceuticals.
 The day was a huge success with 820 vehicles disposing of 34,562kg of household chemicals!
-Mitcham residents took advantage of this event with over 400 vehicles come from our Council area.
+Mitcham residents took advantage of this event with over 400 vehicles coming from our Council area.
 Thank you to our residents for supporting this event and showing their dedication towards being environmentally responsible.

 Paint made up more than half of the chemicals collected on the day alone!
 Paint tins with a small amount of hardened paint can go into your blue lidded waste bin with the lid removed.
 If the tin is cleaned and free of paint, it can be recycled through most scrap metal dealers, or placed into your yellow recycling bin (lid removed).